The Scalpers Edge

 Key Strategies in Scalping:

-Momentum and Exhaustion: Scalpers often look for momentum in the market where you look to join aggressive market movements until it stalls.
+Momentum and Exhaustion: Scalpers often look for momentum in the market, where they aim to join aggressive price moves until momentum stalls.
 Alternatively, they might wait for an exhaustion, which involves counter-trading at the heights of price and volume movements.

 Risk Management: A clear exit strategy is vital in scalping.
 This includes having a clear exit strategy for unsuccessful trades and using stop losses as a safety net.